 Microbes are all around us, and for the longest time, the world thought that all microbes were bad.
 But that’s not necessarily the case.
 Microbes consist of bacteria, yeast, viruses, and other small cellular organisms.
 Mostly bacteria, they live on our skin, inside our airways, and our digestive system, working as first line defense against pathogens or “foreign invaders” that might cause an infection or set off other reactions like inflammation.

 The good, the bad and the ever changing

-Each person acquires a personalized set of bacteria starting from birth but modifiable with time, called a microbiome, that sets the balance for their body, affecting the ways that person digests sugars or breaks down toxins (1), smells when they sweat, helps the body absorb essential fatty acids or make vitamin folate, and helps to repair the cells of the digestive system or help to regulate inflammation (2).
+Each person acquires a personalized set of bacteria starting from birth but modifiable with time, called a microbiome, that sets the balance for their body, affecting the ways that person digests sugars or breaks down toxins (1), the way they smell when they sweat, the way it helps the body absorb essential fatty acids or make vitamin folate, and helps to repair the cells of the digestive system or help to regulate inflammation (2).
 These beneficial functions are usually from what we call good bacteria.

 Bad bacteria can result in diseases like cancer, cardiovascular disease, diabetes and even obesity (3).
 Your body’s microbiome has a combination of good and bad bacteria, with bad bacteria in the minority.
 The bad bacteria can sometimes take over when your balanced microbiome changes either via stress, a course of antibiotics or even a change in diet (4).